See, Play and Learn

 - No links available

 Ankylosing spondylitis is a type of arthritis of the spine.
-It causes swelling between your vertebrae, which are the disks that make up your spine, and in the joints between your spine and pelvis.
-Ankylosing spondylitis is an immune disease.
-The disease is more common and more severe in men.
-It often runs in families.
+It causes inflammation between your vertebrae, which are the bones that make up your spine, and in the joints between your spine and pelvis.
+In some people, it can affect other joints.

 NIH: National Institute of Arthritis and Musculoskeletal and Skin Disease

 Journal ArticlesReferences and abstracts from MEDLINE/PubMed (National Library of Medicine)

 - Juvenile Spondyloarthritis (JSpA) (Spondylitis Association of America)